vga-group/tauray/README.md

 ## Citation

-If you use Tauray in a research paper, please cite the project.
+If you use Tauray in a research paper, please cite our forthcoming paper with the format below:

 ```bibtex
 @inproceedings{Ikkala22,